luqhak1m/AlienVSZombie/PART2.md

 17. Zombie attacks alien based on its attack score when the alien is in it's range.
 18. Save and Load game.

-### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

-1. Cool Feature #1

 ## Additional Features

 1. Show zombie attributes to user
 2. Pod grants extra turn to user

 ## Contributions

-List down the contribution of each group members.

-For example:

 ### Asyrani Syazwan